Svalbard Ski & Sail

 Itinerary

-We meet in Longyearbyen on the first day.
-You can arrive as late as the afternoon of Day 4 as the boat departs at around 17:00 PM on that day.
-We will be done with the trip on the morning of the last day, which is Day 11.
-Here’s the exact dates for each of our upcoming trips for your reference:
+We meet in Longyearbyen on the first day of the trip at Mary Ann’s Polarrigg.
+There will be a group meeting at 16:00 to discuss the next day’s tour.
+You can arrive as late as the afternoon of Day 4; note that embarkation is at 16:00.
+We will be done with the trip on the morning of the last day, which is Day 11, disembarking at 09:00.

 Day 1: Arrival at the airport in Longyearbyen from Oslo (with SAS or Norwegian Airlines) in the early afternoon (usually one overnight required in Oslo).
 Transfer to our Hotel and time to check out the town including a visit to the “Polarmuseum”.

-Day 2: Ski touring day trip close to town and return to our Hotel
+Day 2-3: Ski touring day trips close to town and return to our hotel

 Day 4: Potentially another shorter ski touring trip from town or a visit to an ice cave (4 hrs).
 Arrival day for those participants who chose to participate in the boat trip only.
-Embarkation around 4 pm at the earliest, safety briefing, departure from pier usually around 6 pm.
+Embarkation is at 16:00, followed by a quick safety briefing.
+Departure from pier usually around 17:00.

 Day 5 – 10: